st10487205/DevNestAcademy/README.md

  Changelog:
     [Unreleased] (Work in progress)
-    Part 3 which is JacaScript
+    Part 3 which is JavaScript

     [Done] - 2025-10-20
         Created the JavaScript folder